“Prohedonic Opioid-Stimulant Complex”

 This is why I chose sunifiram—considered by many to be the world’s most powerful nootropic.
 Belonging to the ampakine family of compounds, sunifiram activates a specific sub-set of glutamate receptors known as the AMPA receptor and according to researchers, it possesses an estimated potency 1,000 times greater than piracetam.
 However, because it works through a completely different pathway than traditional stimulants, it is able to further improve the product’s effectiveness without causing an increase in CNS related side effects.
 Sunifiram’s effects are primarily cerebral in nature, leading to improved cognition, focus, and mood, as well as increased wakefulness and the enhanced interpretation of sensory input.
 When used in combination with CNS stimulants like caffeine and theacrine, performance is enhanced in ways that cannot be obtained with traditional stimulants alone.

 And now it’s time to reveal what I consider to be the most fascinating component of Vicaine’s stimulant complex.
 I am talking about fluorinated modafinil, an extremely potent variant of the prescription medication modafinil and armodafinil (brand names Provigil and Nuvigil, respectively).
 Despite providing stimulant-like effects, fluorinated modafinil (which will henceforth be referred to as flmodafinil) is not a stimulant in the traditional sense, but belongs to a unique class of compounds known as eugeroics (meaning “good arousal”).
-Flmodafinil has been getting rave reviews in the nootropics-research community and is currently undergoing Stage 4 clinical testing for use as an ADHD drug.
+Flmodafinil has been getting rave reviews in the nootropics-research community and is currently being investigated for use as an ADHD drug.

 A full 4 times stronger than modafinil, flmodafinil is not a precursor molecule like adrafinil, but a fully active modafinil analogue with incredible potency.
 That’s right, this stuff is superior to modafinil/armodafinil and the pharmaceutical companies know it, which is why they are scrambling to get this stuff onto the market as soon as possible.
 Diverse in its mechanisms of action, it works through the dopaminergic, glutamanergic, histaminergic, and orexinergic systems, but its most fascinating characteristic is the way that it interacts with the dopaminergic system.
 In short, Flmodafinil is a dopamine reuptake inhibitor, which means it works through the same exact pathway as cocaine.
 This provides a feel-good effect similar to, although not as strong as this rec. drug.
 However, Flmodafinil is not a rec. drug substitute, but a safe, genuine performance enhancer that works through multiple pathways to improve both physical and mental performance, as well as mood.
 MA Labs is the first company to bring this powerful new compound to the bodybuilding-fitness community.